 NASA’s Curiosity Mars rover is a day away from finishing its thoroughgoing checkout period, and soon will begin driving in search of a good rock to touch with its robotic arm and analyze.
 Performance of the rover’s Canadian-built alpha particle X-ray spectrometer (APXS) has checked out on a sample target of polished basalt from Earth that is mounted on the rover’s deck.
 Plans call for Curiosity to set off Friday in search of a piece of Mars basalt to reach out and touch with the APXS ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Curiosity Rover Set To Start Driving".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Curiosity Rover Set To Start Driving".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.